greendog99/greendog-rails-template/README.md

 * Sets up a Git repository complete with gitignore list, and commits the entire project.
 * Adds a demonstration page to help get started (/demos)

+## Changes

+* 2011-04-10: Switched to manually-integrated blueprint and compass, instead of via existing gems.
+Changed default style to be simpler, and to use Solarized for the color palette.

 ## Prerequisites

 * [Rails](http://rubyonrails.org/) 3.0 or newer